Seifried Family Winegrowers

-Seifried Estate Winery is a family owned winery and vineyard based in Nelson, New Zealand.
-The winery was founded by Hermann Seifried and his wife Agnes in 1973 as a part time business, and is now the South Island's oldest commercial vineyard.
+Seifried Family Winegrowers is a family owned winery and vineyard based in Nelson, New Zealand.
+The winery was founded by Hermann Seifried and his wife Agnes in 1973 as a part time business, and is now recognised as the South Island's oldest commercial vineyard.

 Using grapes harvested from estate grown, ‘Sustainably Accredited’ (Sustainable Winegrowing New Zealand – SWNZ) vineyards scattered throughout the Nelson region, this is now a second-generation wine producer, with siblings Heidi, Chris and Anna now working alongside their parents in various management positions within the family business.

-Seifried Estate Winery farms over 325 hectares of vines around the Nelson and Marlborough region, and exports wine around the world.
-Seifried Estate Winery has gained a reputation for lesser known varieties including Grüner Veltliner, Zweigelt, and Würzer – a rare grape variety for which Seifried are the only NZ producer.
+Seifried Family Winegrowers farms over 330 hectares of vines across 10 vineyard locations around the Nelson region, and exports wine around the world.
+Seifried Family Winegrowers has gained a reputation for lesser known varieties including Grüner Veltliner, Zweigelt, and Würzer – a rare German grape variety for which Seifried are the only NZ producer.

 In September 2014, Hermann and Agnes Seifried were acknowledged for their contributions to New Zealand wine and inducted as Fellows of New Zealand Winegrowers.
 They are the first husband and wife team to be inducted and the first for a woman.

 Wines

-Seifried Estate Winery produces wines under a range of brands including:
+Seifried Family Winegrowers produces wines under a range of brands including: